-Are you most of the time afraid of making a fool of yourself and think that everybody is judging you when you are in public?
+Are you most of the time afraid of making a fool of yourself and thinking that everybody is judging you when you are in public?

-You might struggle even to open the door for the postman, taking the school bus or having a snack in the school cafeteria.
+You might struggle even to open the door for the postman, take the school bus or have a snack in the school cafeteria.

 Are you avoiding talking to strangers, going to parties or meeting new people?

-Even if you try hard your body is alarming you that something is not okay and make you avoid those situations to feel safe again.
+Even if you try hard, your body is alarming you that something is not okay and makes you avoid those situations to feel safe again.

 You might have created your cave, where nobody and nothing can threaten you.
 You prefer to be alone, rather than being in public, in the centre of attention.

 As a result of constant worrying and withdrawal, you experience more and more negative thoughts about yourself, the past and the future.

 You are not alone with your FEARS!

 According to research in the UK, 1 in 10 young people experience a mental health disorder and ANXIETY, and DEPRESSION are the most common mental health difficulties and have high co-morbidity (Green et al. 2005).

 School learning, stress tolerance, confidence, motivation, and personal relationships will be adversely affected (Layard 2008).